How awesome is it to start your day with a warm (or maybe iced) cup of coffee? It alerts you and makes you ready to start the day.

 What is a Black Eye Coffee?

-A black eye coffee is almost the same as a red eye, but it’s a cup of coffee with not one, but two shots of espresso added into it.
+A black eye coffee is almost the same as a red eye, but it’s a cup of coffee with not one but two shots of espresso added to it.

 You’re probably wondering now where the name came from, right?